jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ### Qualifying questions for VMWare/Citrix control plane

-- Do you have a customer which is existing client of VMWare/Citrix VDI solution, and they are happy with the product and they have required skill-set?
-If yes, VMWare/Citrix solution with Azure can be good option.
+- Do you have a customer who is an existing client of VMWare/Citrix VDI solution, and they are happy with the product, and they have required skill-set?
+If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need to support hybrid use cases?
-E.g., Some users accessing desktops on-prem and some users accessing desktops in the cloud.
-If yes, VMWare/Citrix solution with Azure can be good option.
+E.g., Some users access desktops on-prem and some users accessing desktops in the cloud.
+If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need scale on-prem desktops to cloud based on schedule or load/capacity burst?
-If yes, VMWare/Citrix solution with Azure can be good option.
+If yes, VMWare/Citrix solution with Azure can be a good option.
-- Do you need expand compliance, security, and business continuity and disaster recovery requirements to the cloud via single pane of glass?
+- Do you need to expand compliance, security, and business continuity and disaster recovery requirements to the cloud via single pane of glass?
 If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need to use full enterprise solution with advanced or product specific features not available in AVD?
 If yes, VMWare/Citrix solution with Azure can be a good option.

 ### Resources